Skip to main content

 If you have already purchased a ticket and your journey is affected by the industrial action, you can claim a full refund on unused tickets with no administration fee.

-If you have an Advance ticket, please travel as close as possible to the original day and time of travel as possible.
+If you have an Advance ticket, please travel as close as possible to the original day and time of travel as possible - ticket conditions will be available in the main body of this page when known.

 We continue to provide Passenger Assistance for all services which run, however, we expect trains to be very busy.
 Please follow the travel advice for the day of travel.